 I received a claim from SoundCloud for Artists on my own channel for my own music.
 What does this mean?

 Receiving a claim from us is not something to worry about and not the same as a copyright strike.
 This is just YouTube’s Content ID system ensuring that you are monetizing every instance of your content on YouTube (including your channel!).

 Can I remove a claim on a specific video?

 Sure!
-Just go to the YouTube Content ID tab in your Repost by SoundCloud dashboard, click the track that claimed the video, search for the video in the Active Claims section, and click “Remove Claim”.
+Just go to the YouTube Content ID tab in your SC4A dashboard, click the track that claimed the video, search for the video in the Active Claims section, and click “Remove Claim”.
 The claim will then be removed in 1-2 days.